Bullying: Signs a Child Is Bullied

-If your child is being bullied, he or she may:
+If your child is being bullied, they may:

-Have physical injuries.
+- Have physical injuries.
 Bruises, cuts, scrapes, and scratches are common.

-Sleep poorly and develop frequent headaches, stomachaches, and other physical problems.
+- Sleep poorly and develop frequent headaches, stomachaches, and other physical problems.
 Or your child may pretend to be sick or make other excuses to avoid certain people or situations.

-Cry frequently or act differently.
+- Cry frequently or act differently.
 For example, a usually outgoing child may suddenly become withdrawn and sad.
 A shy child may become overactive and aggressive.

-Not speak or show fear when certain people or situations are mentioned.
+- Not speak or show fear when certain people or situations are mentioned.

-Suddenly receive lower grades or develop learning problems.
+- Suddenly receive lower grades or develop learning problems.

 Children who are bullied are not to blame for attacks against them.
 Make sure your child understands this.